saurabhv749/pagerank/README.md

 ![web app screenshot](assets/Screenshot.png)

-A Node.js utility function that checks that gets the rank of a webpage in different search engines based on a search query.
+A Node.js utility function that gets the rank of a webpage in different search engines based on a search query.

 ## How to use it ?